A secondary part of the writing journey seems to be the constant hunt for the perfect writing tools.

 My mind was trying to move forward to logically develop an idea, but the visual distraction of seeing what was said a few words ago was slowing me down.
 It was like trying to drive forward but getting distracted by something happening in the rear view mirror.

-So I tried looking away from the computer screen and to just let the software do its thing.
-When I turned back to the screen and saw a few words that I hadn’t said and that made no contextual sense whatsoever, my exasperation started to build.
+I tried looking away from the computer screen and let the software do its thing.
+When I turned back to the screen and saw words that I hadn’t said and that made no contextual sense whatsoever, my exasperation started to build.

-I have been told that I speak pretty clearly and have been called upon to speak in public on a variety of occasions.
+I have been told that I speak pretty clearly.
+As a result, I have been called upon to speak in public on a variety of occasions.
 As long as I contain my nervousness and don’t speak too fast, or lose my breath and speak like Minnie Mouse from the top of my lungs, I am not prone to mumbling or contracting my words together.
-So why the randomly selected words?
+So how is the software interpreting these into random words?

-What was even more perplexing was trying to remember what I had said to recreate the brainstorm and to correct the text.
+Even more perplexing was trying to remember what I had said to go back and recreate the brainstorm.

-To try to remedy that situation, I tried speaking even more slowly with clearer delineations between words which only seemed to exasperate me more.
-The whole point of the software was to record the ideas in some kind of natural flow, not in having to consciously speak like a robot.
+To try to remedy that situation, I tried speaking even more slowly with clearer delineations between words which only seemed to inhibit the flow of ideas even more when talking in robot mode.

 Between the clean-up work and the interruptions in my train of thought, I had to put dictation software aside, with the sincere hope that the technology would evolve further.

-While I certainly don’t think of myself as the next Dame Barbara Cartland, anything that can help me download the stories from my brain more efficiently will be a welcomed addition.
+While I certainly don’t think of myself as the next Dame Barbara Cartland, any tool that can help me download the ideas and stories from my brain more efficiently is a welcomed addition into my tool kit.

 Did you enjoy this post?
 If you did, your likes and shares are most appreciated.